Shafahat565/Shafahat565/README.md

 ## 👨‍💻 About Me

 - 🎓 A dedicated Computer Science student, striving for practical expertise
-- 💡 Passionate about Full Stack Development, Artificial Intelligence, Cybersecurity, and Cloud Computing
+- 💡 Passionate about Full Stack Development, Artificial Intelligence,and Cybersecurity.
-- 🧠 Believe in concept-based learning rather than rote memorization
-- 🛠️ Skilled in C, C++, Java, Python — and transitioning smoothly into development with Java & DSA
+- 🛠️ Skilled in C, C++, Java, Python — and transitioning smoothly into competitive programming with Java & DSA
 - 💬 Bilingual: Fluent in English and Urdu — strong communicator and aspiring educator
 - 🧩 Quick at debugging, logically analyzing code, and adapting AI-generated outputs for real-world use
 - 📘 Always learning — be it web, DSA, or AI — with the goal of becoming a versatile engineer